-Within eyesight from Ao Nang and Nopparat Thara beaches and only a short 30-45 minute long-tail boat ride away, the local islands of Koh Ha (Island 5), Koh Sie (Island 4), Koh Yawasam, Koh Yawabon, Koh Doh, Koh Talou, and Koh Kai (Chicken Island) provide all divers (beginner-advanced) with excellent opportunities to explore and see the wonders of the underwater world in a relaxed comfortable manner.
-With a maximum depth of 18 meters / 59 feet, little surge or current, these sites allow you to pursue the offering environments at your leisure.
+Within eyesight from Ao Nang and Nopparat Thara beaches and only a short 30-45 minute boat ride away, the local islands of Koh Ha (Island 5), Koh Sie (Island 4), Koh Yawasam, Koh Yawabon, Koh Doh, Koh Talou, and Koh Kai (Chicken Island) provide all divers (beginner-advanced) with excellent opportunities to explore and see the wonders of the underwater world in a relaxed comfortable manner.
+With a maximum depth of 18 meters / 59 feet, little surge or current, these sites allow you to pursue the offering environments at ease.

 Koh Ha (Island5)